 Retrieve credentials and login

 To open the dashboard in your browser you will need to know the URL and login credentials for Grafana.
 These can be retrieved with the following command:

 juju run grafana/0 get-login-info

 This will return the connection and login information, like the following:

 unit-grafana-0: id: a74acea6-8be9-43c1-8f1c-b1bebe9f5153 results: url: http://10.4.23.162:3000 username: admin password: NYZVkNb3jbMMhWhx status: completed timing: completed: 2019-07-29 22:00:29 +0000 UTC enqueued: 2019-07-29 22:00:27 +0000 UTC started: 2019-07-29 22:00:28 +0000 UTC unit: grafana/0

 With that, you can visit the URL and log in using the username and password.

 Once logged in, check out the cluster metric dashboard by clicking the

-You can also check out the system metrics of the cluster by switching the drop-down box to `Node Metrics (via Telegraf):
+You can also check out the system metrics of the cluster by switching to the

 Monitoring with Nagios